"I'll take the first train to St. Petersburg,

 - Bond drives a tank through the place in GoldenEye.

-- Which mostly gets it completely wrong; for example, both the exterior and interior of the Winter Palace bear almost no resemblance to the real thing.
+- The first third of Anastasia takes place in the city.
+Which mostly gets it completely wrong; for example, both the exterior and interior of the Winter Palace bear almost no resemblance to the real thing.

 - A Dangerous Climate, one of Chelsea Quinn Yarbro's Saint-Germain novels